MartinCA1980/PreInterviewAssignment/README.md

  user credentials are provided on logins screen but you may create a new account if you wish

- THe project could use better documentation however due to time constraints I've cut the dev off to make sure I'm not too late
+ The project could use better documentation however due to time constraints I've cut the dev off to make sure I'm not too late